 But other times, signs of their bad behavior exist.
 You just need to know what to be on the lookout for.

 Some con artists hack email accounts from reputable people that accept payments, like attorneys or real estate agents.
 Using their name and email address, they’ll send a message directing you to send money to a fraudulent account.

-Reduce your vulnerability by upping your security protections.
+Reduce your vulnerability by upping your security protections and privacy settings.
 You may not be able to make your accounts completely hacker-proof, but you can certainly make them safer.

 1. Create a unique password

-These days, the longer and more unique the better when it comes to passwords.
+The longer and stranger, the better.
 Come up with a password that uses a mixture of letters, numbers and symbols.

 Just because your password is long doesn’t mean it has to be impossible to remember.
 Create one that’s easy for you to remember, but hard for someone else to guess.
 For example, “I love being your ally!” becomes “1<3be1ingur@lly!”.